evanthegrayt/semverve/README.md

-# semverve
+# Semverve

-Rake tasks for reading, generating, and incrementing Ruby gem version files.
+Rake tasks for handling the tedium surrounding maintaining a version number in your ruby project, with gusto!

 ## About
-Maintaining a gem version is not hard, but it is easy to forget.
-I have had plenty of changes where the code was ready, the tests were green, the PR was merged, and then I noticed that the version file, lockfile, or docs still said the old thing.
-Then comes the tiny follow-up PR that exists only because I did not remember to bump a number before merging.
+Maintaining a gem version is not hard, but there are so many little pieces that are easy to forget.
+How many times have you had changes where the code was ready, the tests were green, the PR was merged, you go to push the gem, and you realize you forgot to bump the version?
+Then comes the tiny follow-up PR that forces you to waste CI minutes for a two-line change, you submit it, and...  oh, no!
+You still have references to the old version number in your documentation!
+Rinse and repeat until you finally remember all the things.

 Semverve is meant to make that tedium boring in the best way.
-It gives a gem a small set of Rake tasks for reading the current version, generating a version file, incrementing patch/minor/major versions, setting an exact version, and checking the places where version numbers tend to drift.
+It provides a gem a small set of Rake tasks for reading the current version, generating a version file, incrementing patch/minor/major versions, setting an exact version, and checking the places where version numbers tend to drift, like `.gemspec` files and documentation.

-In a nutshell, `rake semverve:increment:patch` updates your configured `version.rb` file, and `rake semverve:check` checks whether the surrounding project still agrees with that version.
+In a nutshell, `rake semverve:increment:(patch|minor|major)` updates your configured `version.rb` file, and `rake semverve:check` checks whether the surrounding project still agrees with that version.
 It can catch stale README references, safe code literals, `.gemspec` drift, and a stale `Gemfile.lock` entry.
 If you want Semverve to do the mechanical cleanup, the matching `*:fix` tasks can update safe references and run `bundle lock` for generated lockfile drift.
 Specific findings can be skipped with magic comments, similar to Rubocop and RDoc.

 ## Installation
 Add the gem to your Gemfile: